JFernandoSalinas/mod-favorites-plugin/readme.txt

 To install this plugin, please refer to the guide here: [http://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation](http://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation)

 == Changelog ==

+= 1.3.1:
+* Custom Modifications: Modifications made to the Favorites Dashboard.
+Replacing the existing List and Note Columns.
+In its place added custom fields including, Gas, Diesel and date last updated.
+As required for the client https://www.widewakes.com/.

 = 1.3.0: May 14, 2018 =